grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** Sure.
 Who's our customer?

-**Johhnny:** Her name's Jane.
+**Johnny:** Her name's Jane.
 She runs a small shop nearby and wants us to write an application for her new mobile.
 You'll get the chance to meet her in a minute as we're almost there.

 Act 2: The Customer's Site
 -------------------